-- 23.1 The provisions of Section 23 and 24 will only come into effect if and when the ICANN Bylaws adopted by the ICANN Board on 27 May 2016 are deemed to be effective as per ICANN Board Resolutions 2016.05.27.01-2016.05.27.04.
-This will occur upon the expiration of the IANA Functions Contract between ICANN and United States Department of Commerce National Telecommunications and Information Agency (NTIA). - 23.2 The revised ICANN Bylaws bring into existence the Empowered Community (EC) comprised of selected-certain ICANN Supporting Organizations and Advisory

-Committees as agreed to by these Supporting Organizations and Advisory

-Committees and as specified in the ICANN Bylaws. - 23.3 The ALAC, through a motion adopted unanimously on 09 March 2016, confirmed that it would participate in the EC.
+- 23.1 Transition provision no longer needed.
+The provisions of Section 23 and 24 will only come into effect if and when the ICANN Bylaws adopted by the ICANN Board on 27 May 2016 are deemed to be effective as per ICANN Board Resolutions 2016.05.27.01 2016.05.27.04.
+This will occur upon the expiration of the IANA Functions Contract between ICANN and United States Department of Commerce National Telecommunications and Information Agency (NTIA). - 23.2 Transition provision no longer needed.
+The revised ICANN Bylaws bring into existence the Empowered Community (EC) comprised of certain ICANN Supporting Organizations and Advisory Committees as agreed to by these Supporting Organizations and Advisory Committees and as specified in the ICANN Bylaws. - 23.3 The ALAC, through a motion adopted unanimously on 09 March 2016, confirmed that it would participate in the EC.